Uberi/University-Notes/ECON101/ECON101.md

 ### Efficiency

-Resources are used efficiency when no person can be made better off without making another person worse off.
+Resources are used efficiently when no person can be made better off without making another person worse off.
 This occurs when marginal social benefit equals marginal social cost.

 A consumer's demand curve shows the best budget allocation over changes in the price of a good.
 Consumers are **efficient at all points on the demand curve**.
 Without external benefits, the **market demand curve is the marginal social benefit curve**.